Siddhesh9000/Ai_Traveling_Agent/README.md

 3️⃣ Set up environment variables:

-Create a .env.local file in the root of the project and add your Gemini API Key:
+Create a .env file in the root of the project and add your Gemini API Key:

 NEXT_PUBLIC_API_KEY=your-api-key-here